evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 description: Evaluate and test your LLM use case in 15 minutes.
 ---

-Evaluating output quality is a crucial element of building production-grade LLM applications.
-During development, you must compare different prompts and models and catch issues as you tweak them.
-Once your app is live, you must monitor its performance on actual data to ensure it's safe and accurate.
+Evaluating quality of LLM outputs is a necessary part of building production-grade LLM application.
+You first need evaluation during development - to compare different prompts and detect regressions as you make changes.
+Once your app is live, you must run online evaluations to ensure the outputs are safe and accurate and understand user behavior.

-Simple "vibe checks" of individual outputs don't scale well.
+Manually review of individual outputs doesn't scale.
 This tutorial shows how you can automate LLM evaluations from experiments to production.

-You will learn both about different evaluation methods, and the workflow you can run for your experiments, regression testing and monitoring.
+You will learn both about different evaluation methods, and the workflow to run your evaluations and track results.

 {% hint style="success" %}
 **Want a very simple example first?** This ["Hello World"](quickstart-llm.md) will take a couple minutes.